Evan Rodrigues

-Evan Rodrigues (born July 28, 1993) is a Canadian professional ice hockey player for the Florida Panthers of the National Hockey League (NHL).
-He previously played for the Buffalo Sabres, Pittsburgh Penguins and Colorado Avalanche.
-Rodrigues won back-to-back Stanley Cups with the Florida Panthers in 2024 and 2025.
+Evan Rodrigues (born July 28, 1993) is a Canadian professional ice hockey player who is a forward for the New Jersey Devils of the National Hockey League (NHL).
+He previously played for the Buffalo Sabres, Pittsburgh Penguins, Colorado Avalanche, and Florida Panthers, winning back-to-back Stanley Cups with the Panthers in 2024 and 2025.

 Early life

 Rodrigues was born on July 28, 1993, in Etobicoke, Ontario, Canada to parents Christine and Norbert.
 His father is an immigrant from Portugal who moved to Canada as a teenager.
 Rodrigues was raised alongside two older brothers, and all three played ice hockey growing up.

 Playing career

 Junior

 Rodrigues played two seasons for the Georgetown Raiders of the Ontario Junior Hockey League (OJHL).
 He scored 105 points (41 goals, 64 assists) in 94 contests during the two seasons, and led his team to the playoffs in both seasons to advance to the 2010–2011 league semifinals.
 Rodrigues was named to the Team Canada East and earned All-Star Honours after scoring seven points (3 goals, 4 assists).